Election Day 2022 is November 8. The outcome will determine:

 She recommends designating a team member who is in charge of collecting the completing forms and making these drops.

-Covid-19 has changed the way people interact in public settings, meaning that you’re less likely to run a successful drive outside a supermarket, for example, than in years before, Cochran says.
+Covid changed the way people interact in public settings, meaning that you may be less likely to run a successful drive outside a supermarket, for example, than in years before, Cochran says.

-“People are generally going to their destinations and heading home,” she adds.
-“And even if you find people out walking around, unless you’re a trusted source in the community, people won’t stop for you.”
+“And even if you find people out walking around, unless you’re a trusted source in the community, people won’t stop for you,” she adds.

 8. Be distinguishable, and give people space

-Especially in the age of Covid-19, people are less likely to approach you if they don’t know you, or your organization, Cochran says.
-She recommends simple ways of distinguishing yourself like wearing an identifiable T-shirt, or holding a sign, to let people know what you’re doing while keeping a six foot distance.
+On the heels of the pandemic, people are less likely to approach you if they don’t know you, or your organization, Cochran says.
+She recommends simple ways of distinguishing yourself like wearing an identifiable T-shirt, or holding a sign, to let people know what you’re doing.

 9. Know your target